The Gibson J-45 1942 Banner

 The term "back" refers to the lower part of a guitar, which serves as a resonating body.
 It is usually made of wood and influences the sound and volume of the instrument. and sidesFrame:

-Bracing, which favors the vibration behavior of the top, and the voluminous resonance body of the expansive round-shoulder dreadnought.
+Bracing, which favors the vibration behavior of the top.

 The neck profile refers to the shape of the guitar neck.
 It can be flat, sits perfectly in the hand.
 The smooth rosewood fingerboardFretboard: